kushberrycream/ucd-resume/README.md

 # ucd-resume
-my resume made html and css i have learnt
+a resume made with html and css i have learnt